Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: Abstract

 \section{Abstract}

 Unsupervised machine learning is one of the main techniques employed in artificial intelligence.
-Quantum computers offer opportunities to speed up such machine learning techniques.
-Here, we introduce an algorithm for quantum assisted unsupervised data clustering using the self-organizing feature map, a type of artificial neural network.
-We make a proof-of-concept realization of one of the central components on the IBM Q Experience and show that it allows us to reduce the number of calculations in a number of clusters.
-We compare the results with the classical algorithm on a toy example of unsupervised text clustering.
+We introduce an algorithm for quantum assisted unsupervised data clustering using the self-organizing feature map, a type of artificial neural network.
+The complexity of our algorithm scales as $O(LN)$, in comparison to the classical case which scales as $O(LMN)$, where $N$ is number of samples, $M$ is number of randomly sampled cluster vectors, and $L$ is number of the shifts of cluster vectors.
+We perform a proof-of-concept experimental demonstration of one of the central components on the IBM quantum computer and show that it allows us to reduce the number of calculations in the number of clusters.
+Our algorithm exhibits exponential decrease in the errors of the distance matrix with the number of runs of the algorithm.